V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ![!Jackpot SSID](../img/jackpot/jackpotwifi.jpg){: loading=lazy  width="380"}

-(some browsers will then need to be pointed to http://192.168.0.1, best to bookmark that address).
+Some browsers will then need to be pointed to http://192.168.0.1, best to bookmark that address.
 If you get a drop down message about no internet just hit "use this network anyway".

 ![!WebUI](../img/jackpot/LUI.jpg){: loading=lazy width="500"}

 This Interface is from the [ESP3D WebUI project](https://github.com/luc-github/ESP3D-WEBUI).
 This interface allows for wireless machine jogging, custom macros, quick buttons for any of the Jackpot’s outputs, terminal control, file system control, UI and board configs, all in one place.
 You can update the firmware, GUI, and board settings all from the WebUI.You can wirelessly transfer your gcode files, but manually using the MicroSD card is still preferred.
 Most will probably never even plug the USB port in.

-??? example "Control Options"
+??? example "Other Control Options"
     The Jackpot Control board can use most any control software that supports GRBL such as CNC.js or Lightburn, although most people will likely use the built in WebUI's wireless connection.
 This can be used from most any device that has a web browser.
 If you are using a small touchscreen you can even zoom in so the buttons are easier to hit.

 We typically use the Jackpot board in AP mode (access point), this is a direct connection between your web enabled device and the board itself.
 No internet connection is used in this case, this is a direct connection to the Jackpot only.
 Touch screens work (with zoom), or keyboard and mouse will work just as well.